vibinash/SimpleLRUCache/README.md

 # SimpleLRUCache
-Implements a Simple LRU Cache in Java
+Implements a Simple Least Recently Used Cache in Java

 About SimpleLRUCache
 ========